Skip to main content

 Typical Candidate Attributes

-• Civil, Mechanical & Electrical Engineering – Key for construction, aerospace, and manufacturing roles.
+• Civil, Mechanical & Electrical Engineering – For careers in construction, aerospace, and manufacturing.

-• Chemical & Process Engineering – Ideal for oil & gas, pharmaceuticals, and material science.
+• Chemical & Process Engineering – Essential for oil & gas, pharmaceuticals, and material science.

-• Computer Science & AI – Increasingly important in robotics, automation, and smart technology.
+• Computer Science & AI – Increasingly vital in robotics, automation, and smart technologies.

 • Environmental & Energy Engineering – Growing demand in sustainability and renewable energy.

-• 2:1 degree or higher for most graduate schemes.
+• A 2:1 degree or higher is required for most graduate schemes.

 • Accredited engineering degrees (approved by IET, IMechE, ICE, etc.) help towards Chartered Engineer (CEng) certification.

-• Work placements or internships are highly valued by employers.
+• Work experience through placements or internships significantly boosts employability.

-• Strong Problem-Solving Skills – Engineers must identify and solve technical challenges efficiently.
+• Problem-Solving & Analytical Thinking – Engineers must identify and address technical challenges efficiently.

-• Mathematical & Analytical Thinking – Required for designing models, calculations, and testing processes.
+• Mathematical & Technical Skills – Required for calculations, models, and testing.

-• Communication & Teamwork – Engineering projects involve collaborating with designers, managers, and technicians.
+• Communication & Teamwork – Engineers collaborate with designers, managers, and technicians.

-• Project Management & Leadership – Managing budgets, timelines, and risk assessments.
+• Project Management & Leadership – Overseeing budgets, timelines, and risk assessments.

-• Innovation & Adaptability – Keeping up with new technologies, sustainability trends, and industry regulations.
+• Innovation & Adaptability – Keeping up with technological advancements and industry regulations.

 Many employers support professional development through: